How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

 \begin{corollary} Let Alice and Bob have a channel with $w$ bitcoins, which they use to transfer single bitcoins to each other at a time.
-Both Alice and Bob transfer to each other using a Poisson process with mean $\lambda_A = \lambda_B = \lambda$.
-Then the expected number of days that the channel from the state where Alice has $m$ bitcoins and Bob has $w - m$ bitcoins is:
+Suppose both users transfer to each other using a Poisson process with mean $\lambda_A = \lambda_B = \lambda$.
+Then the expected number of days for the channel started from the state where Alice has $m$ bitcoins and Bob has $w - m$ bitcoins is:

 \end{corollary} \begin{proof} When the players send to each other with equal means, Alice sends to Bob a single unit with probability $1/2$ and Bob sends to Alice with probability $1/2$.
 From Theorem \ref{thm:symmetric_life}, the expected lifetime from the state where Alice has $m$ bitcoins is $X_m = w m - m^2$.
 To obtain a solution in days, we divide this by the mean number of transfers per day, which is $2 \lambda$. \end{proof} \fi